the-imp0ster/mferwind-css/README.md

 luckily, this is a super simple process!

-to use mferwind in your project, copy the `mferwind.css` file into your project folder and link to the `mferwind.css` file in the head element of your html:
+to use mferwind in your project, copy the `mferwind.css` file into your project folder and link to it file in the head element of your html:

 ```html

 <link rel="stylesheet" href="path/to/mferwind.css">

 ```
+make sure you also grab the file for the sartoshi script (`SartoshiScript-Regular.otf`) to include in your project folder!

 now you can start using mferwind style classes right in your html, like this:
 ```html